kubecost/docs/apis/apis-overview/api-aggregator-diagnostics.md

 Used to determine the container rows per daily window, including max and min.

+#### `/model/diagnostic/nodesPerDay`

+Used to determine the node rows per daily window, including max and min.

 #### `/model/diagnostic/cloudCostsPerDay`

 Used to determine the Cloud Cost rows per daily window, including max and min.

+#### `/model/diagnostic/containerLabelStats`

+Used to determine data scale of labels on containers.
+Returns min, avg, and max label count for all containers.

+#### `/model/diagnostic/containerAnnotationStats`

+Used to determine data scale of annotations on containers.
+Returns min, avg, and max annotation count for all containers.

 #### `/model/diagnostic/containerWithoutMatchingNode`